lvalnegri/workshops-setup_cloud_analytics_machine/README.md

 ```
 If you don't get back any output, this means that your system doesn't have any swap space availability.
 You can instead verify the memory activity using either the `free -h` command or the more complete `top` or `htop` utilities.

 Before starting the operation, you should run the `df` command to be sure you have the necessary storage space for the planned swap file.
-Although there are many opinions about the appropriate size of a swap space, it really depends on your personal preferences and your application requirements.
-Generally, an amount equal to or double the amount of RAM on your system is a good starting point.

-The following are the instructions to add, to the possibly already existent swap memory, another 1GB of disk.
-You can easily change the values to add less or more of that.
+Although there are many opinions about the appropriate size of a swap space, it really depends on application requirements.
+Generally, an amount equal to or double the amount of RAM on the system is a good starting point.
+The following are the instructions to add 1GB of swap space, you can easily change the value to add less or more of that (`G` stands for gigabyte, `M` would stand for megabyte).

- - allocate a file called `swapfile` of the desired size (`G` stands for gigabyte, `M` woold stand for megabyte), then check it's been correctly done:
+ - allocate a file called `swapfile` of the desired size:
    ```
    fallocate -l 1G /swapfile
-   ls -lh /swapfile
    ```
  - make the file accessible only by `root`:
    ```